10 benefits of high-intensity interval training (HIIT)

 9. It can help regulate your blood sugar levels

-A recent study in Poland on Parkinson’s disease sufferers found that after eight weeks of HIIT, the participants’ muscles were less rigid and much more comfortable.³ This indicates that HIIT could relieve that stiff feeling a lot of people feel in the morning or after long periods of sitting or standing.
+Studies by The National Library of Medicine show that disease sufferers found that after eight weeks of HIIT, the participants’ muscles were less rigid and much more comfortable.
+This indicates that HIIT could relieve that stiff feeling a lot of people feel in the morning or after long periods of sitting or standing.

 If you are suffering with an injury, always consult a physiotherapist or sports injury clinic before starting high-intensity interval training.